-• The line from a block to the Xref should be the same type (here a simple ofRef) as without Xref.

-• The line from the Xref to the block should have usual the same type, but this is not evaluated.
-Because the type of connection can be also composition or association the type the here. for association is used is not here. it specificated to the aggregation or composition with the filled or non filled diamond
+- The line from a block to the Xref should be the same type (here a simple ofRef) as without Xref. - The line from the Xref to the block should have usual the same type, but this is not evaluated.
+Because the type connection can be also composition or association the tvpe here. for the association used not here. specificated to the aggregation or composition with the filled or non filled diamond.